jesse-wright-reasoning-honours/project-proposal/README.md

 ## Stage 5 - Development of Noise Resistant Reasoning Techniques (15/1/2022-15/2/2022)

 ## Stage 6 - Benchmarking (15/2/2022-30/2/2022)

+Perform Benchmarks on

+Whilst the metrics we use may be subject to change the f

+ - Evaluation of

 ## Stage 7 - Writing Thesis (30/2/2022-15/3/2022)